Dr. No (film): Plot

-During the night, Quarrel takes Bond to Crab Key.
-The next morning, they meet Honey Ryder, a shell diver.
-Armed guards search for them.
-At nightfall, the group encounter a flame tank disguised as a dragon to deter locals, which kills Quarrel.
-Bond and Ryder are captured.
-Radioactive from the contaminated swamp, both are put through a decontamination process.
-Taken to comfortable suites with clothes in their sizes, they drink drugged coffee and sleep.
+Quarrel takes Bond to Crab Key, where they meet Honey Ryder, a shell diver.
+The trio trek through the jungle to avoid armed guards who are searching for them.
+At nightfall, the trio enter a contaminated swamp and encounter a flame tank, which kills Quarrel.
+The tank operators capture Bond and Ryder, then take them to Dr. No's base, where they are put through a decontamination process to eradicate the radiation from the swamp.
+They are taken to comfortable suites and given clothes and coffee.
+The coffee is drugged, and puts them to sleep.

-Upon awakening, the pair are escorted to dine with the base's owner, Dr. No: a Chinese-German scientist with prosthetic metal hands due to radiation exposure.
-No was a member of a Chinese tong, until he stole $10 million in gold, and now works for SPECTRE (Special Executive for Counter-intelligence, Terrorism, Revenge, and Extortion).
-The radio jamming will disrupt a Project Mercury space launch at Cape Canaveral.
-When Bond refuses to join SPECTRE, No has Ryder taken away and Bond beaten.
+That evening, Bond and Ryder dine with Dr. No, revealed to be a Chinese-German scientist with prosthetic metal hands.
+Dr. No was a member of a Chinese tong, but now works for the criminal organisation SPECTRE, which intends to disrupt a Project Mercury space launch at Cape Canaveral.
+When Bond refuses to join SPECTRE, Dr. No orders his guards to beat Bond, then imprisons Bond and Ryder separately.
 Bond escapes his cell through an air vent, disguises himself as a worker, and infiltrates the base's control centre.

 Bond overloads the nuclear pool reactor as the launch commences.
 Dr. No fights him, but falls into the reactor pool and is boiled to death.
-As the base's personnel evacuate, Bond frees Ryder before the two escape the island by boat, moments before the base is destroyed.
-Felix finds the pair adrift at sea after their boat runs out of fuel, and has them towed to safety by a Royal Navy ship.
-As Ryder passionately kisses him, Bond lets go of the towrope to embrace her.
+As the base's personnel evacuate, Bond frees Ryder.
+They escape the island by boat moments before the base is destroyed.
+Felix finds the pair adrift at sea after their boat runs out of fuel, and has them towed by a Royal Navy ship.
+As Bond and Ryder kiss, Bond unhooks the towrope, setting their boat adrift again.